ssvenssoon/ssvenssoon/README.md

 Hello there! 👋

-I am a front-end developer student currently studying at IT-Högskolan in Gothenburg.
+I am a fullstack developer student currently studying at IT-Högskolan in Gothenburg.

 Here are some of my competencies in web development that I have acquired so far: